Updated on June 6, 2022

 - $0 cost to add authorized users, up to 6.
 Relative to Citi Prestige, Citi wants $50 for each.
 Relative to Sapphire Reserve, Chase wants $75 for each

-- $100 Visa Infinite Companion Airfare Discount
+- [This benefit has been discontinued] $100 Visa Infinite Companion Airfare Discount

 - Book round trip domestic airfare for you and a companion, get $100 off each booking, unlimited uses